 But, the ability and effectiveness of traditional ways of dealing with bloating in cows is very limited.
 But no problem.
 We can still try it.
 Provided, bloating in cows is still mild bloating and cows are still able to stand up.

-Ok, here are some ways to treat bloating in cows traditionally.
+Ok, here are some home remedies for bloating cattle

 1. Give cattle with vegetable oil, coconut oil or peanut oil as much as 250-500 mL.
 These oils are anti-foaming agents that can help to release gas in the stomach of a cow.
 Cattle are conditioned to keep moving or assisted by inserting papaya leaf stems through the anus.